somsos/DevOps-Template-51/docs/what-I-learned.md

 ## TL:DR

+- The image `nginxproxy/nginx-proxy:1.10-alpine` wa pretty useful while I was creating the setup, because in automatic maps the **sub-domains and ports**, I just needed to add 2 environment variables to the container I wanted to expose.
+  But it has the limitation of exposing

 - When you create a `dockerfile` make sure you are creating and switching user, because by default use root and if create files this files belong to root and it's always a headache.